 - 1. The student is a junior/senior in good academic standing; - 2.
 The course is not offered in the high school curriculum; - 3.
 The course is approved in advance by the student's building principal; - 4.
-College courses offering dual credit courses at both the college and high school level.
-These courses can be taken at JWCC, QU or WIU.
-Please see the Principal for more details. - 5.
-College Classes taken in the summer will not count toward your GPA or graduation requirements prior to your senior year.
+The student assumes responsibility for all fees.